-Parameter Description insert_blocking_factor The number of rows that you want insert at one time into a table in the up to a maximum of 100 rows (Def e destination database, To turn off block inserting for an OI Data Pipeline, set InsertBlock to 1 the database profile of the destinati or DisableBind to 1 in Default value InsertBlock=100 Usage Requirements for using InsertBlock To use the InsertBl the following must be true: lock parameter, all of • You are using an ODBC driver to access the destination database in the Data Pipeline. • The destination database supports the use of bind variables.
-(For more about bind variables, see DisableBind.) • The DisableBind parameter is not set to 1 (the defaul profile of the destination database.
-This enables the input parameters to a compiled SQL statement in Po default binding of • Maximum Errors is set to 1 in the Data Pipeline.
-The SQL Anywhere ODBC driver and most PB DataDir meet the first two requirements. ect ODBC drivers To determine whether your ODBC driver meets these readocumentation that comes with your driver. quirements, see the Determining the InsertBlock value PowerBuilder searce this sequence to determine the value for InsertBlock: thes the following in 1 The section for your database profile in the PowerBu ilder initialization file 2 The section for your ODBC driver in the PBODB11 0 initialization file If PowerBuilder does not find an InsertBlock value in th defaults to an insert blocking factor of 100 rows. ese locations, it What happens When PowerBuilder finds a value for In Pipeline batches the specified number of rows and insert call to the ODBC driver you are using to access the desti s them with a single
+Syntax InsertBlock=insert_blocking_factor Parameter Description insert_blocking_factor The number of rows that you want the Data Pipeline to insert at one time into a table in the destination database, up to a maximum of 100 rows (Default=100 rows).
+To turn off block inserting for an ODBC data source in the Data Pipeline, set InsertBlock to 1 or DisableBind to 1 in the database profile of the destination database.
+Default value InsertBlock=100 Usage Requirements for using the following must be t InsertBlock To use the InsertBlock parameter, all of true: • You are using an ODBC driver to access the destination database in the Data Pipeline. tabase supports the use of bind variables.
+(For more es, see DisableBind.) • The DisableBind parameter is not set to 1 (the default is 0) in the database profile of the destination database.
+This enables the default binding of input parameters to a compiled SQL statement in PowerBuilder. • Maximum Errors is set to 1 in the Data Pipeline.
+The SQL Anywhere ODBC driver meets the first two requirements.
+To determine whether y documentation that cor your ODBC driver meets these requirements, see the nes with your driver.
+Determining the InsertBlock value PowerBuilder searches the following in this sequence to determine the value for InsertBlock: 1 The section for you ar database profile in the PowerBuilder initialization file 2 The section for yo ur ODBC driver in the PBODB110 initialization file If PowerBuilder does not find an InsertBlock value in these locations, it defaults to an insert blocking factor of 100 rows.
+Pipeline batches the sp PowerBuilder finds a value for InsertBlock, the Data ecified number of rows and inserts them with a single er you are using to access the destination database. than 100 rows, the Data rows into the destinatio Block value or Data Pipeline commit factor of fewer a Pipeline batches and inserts the specified number of n database.
+If you specify more than 100 rows, the Data aserts at most only 100 rows at one time.